20 min read

 Enterprise teams benefit from private registries that proxy npm with additional controls.
 JFrog Artifactory provides package approval workflows and curation policies.
 Nexus Repository offers security scanning integration.
 Private registries also provide audit trails showing exactly which packages entered your environment and when.

 Larger organisations face additional challenges managing npm security at scale.
+The biggest one, in my experience, is not technology.
+It is the friction between security requirements and developer velocity.

 Developer Workflow Integration